griffi-gh/kubi/README.md

 <h2>mutiplayer</h2>

-to join a multiplayer server, just pass the ip address as an argument
+to join a multiplayer server, just pass the ip address as the first argument

 ```sh
 cargo run -p kubi -- 127.0.0.1:1234